klaro-org/klaro-js/README.md

     // defaults to false
     mustConsent: false,

     // Optional.
+If "mustNotice" is set to true, Orejime will display the consent
+    // notice and not allow the user to close it before having actively
+    // consented or declined the use of third-party apps.
+    // Has no effect if mustConsent is set to true.
+    // defaults to false
+    mustNotice: false,

+    // Optional.
 If "implicitConsent" is set to true, Orejime will automatically accept
     // cookies if the user continues his navigation on the website after the
     // first page.
 If you enable this, you must warn the user